anniefenton/milestone-project-3/README.md

 ### **Add recipes page**
 ![Screenshot of add recipe page](family_recipes/static/images/add-recipe.png)

-The add recipe button on the recipe page leads to the add recipe page where the user can insert details on the recipe they wish to store.Clicking on the button at the bottom of this page redirects the user back to the recipe page, updated with their new recipe card.
+The add recipe button on the recipe page leads to the add recipe page where the user can insert details on the recipe they wish to store.
+Clicking on the button at the bottom of this page redirects the user back to the recipe page, updated with their new recipe card.

 ### **Edit recipes**
 ![Screenshot of edit recipe page](family_recipes/static/images/edit-recipe.png)